lunchbag/hugo-blog/content/posts/feb-weekly-3.md

 ## Lunch Money

 * I didn't end up doing any engineering work at all!
-My hope with hiring and outsourcing work was so it would free up my time to do more coding & writing.
+My hope with hiring and outsourcing work was that it would free up my time to do more coding & writing.
 While I'm still finding time to write, preparing for the new hires took quite a bit of time this week.

 ## Personal life

 * I considered getting Lasik surgery and went in for a consultation.
 Ultimately, I shied away from the idea.
-I don't think I want or need Lasik bad enough to justify the risks as well as the side effects and post-op procedures and healing.
+I don't think I want or need Lasik bad enough to justify the risks, side effects and post-op procedures and healing.

 # Next goals